 Heat 1-2 tablespoons oil in a cast iron skillet over medium heat.
 Cook each side until crispy and golden, about 5-7 minutes, each side.
 Keep warm in an oven until serving.

-You can keep these totally vegan by leaving out the cheese ( or using a meltable vegan cheese).
+You can keep these totally vegan by leaving out the cheese (or using alternative meltable vegan cheese).

 Make a double batch, saving leftovers to be reheated for another meal.